JMRI: DecoderPro User Guide

 You can edit the contents of a Roster entry with the programmer panes.

-When you first open a JMRI programmer, you'll see a "Create New Loco" pane (pictured to
+When you first open a JMRI programmer, you'll see a "Create New Loco" pane.

 - Roster ID